What is query fan-out?

 - PDP optimization — the practical response to fan-out.

-- Product schema — structured data that covers sub-query surfaces.
+- Product schema — structured coverage of spec sub-queries.

-- Prompt tracking — how fan-out effects are observed in dashboards.
+- Prompt tracking — how fan-out effects are observed.

 Ask AI about query fan-out